 Monitor its weight

-It’s important to monitor the weight of your guinea pig.
-Their weight doesn’t fluctuate a lot, but if you notice a sudden weight loss, something may be wrong.
-Take it to the vet to have it tested.
+It’s important that you monitor the weight of the guinea pig.
+Their weight doesn’t fluctuate that much but if you see a sudden weight loss, something might be wrong with it.
+Take it to the vet to have it tasted.